BA A350 at Austin, ready for flight to London

 Admiral Club Lounge Austin Fruits and Snacks

-They did however have a small bar, which offered some complimentary drinks and a choice of 2 hot dishes specifically for British Airways passengers..
+There was a small bar with complimentary drinks, along with a choice of two hot dishes specifically allocated for British Airways passengers.

 Admiral Club Lounge Austin Hot Dish For BA Pax